jacamo-lang/jacamo/demos/integration/dummyag-nodered-mqtt/readme.md

 A central entity to this scenario is the [Node-RED](https://nodered.org/), an integration tool that provides a browser-based editor to wire together hardware devices, APIs, and online services using a wide range of _nodes_.
 Here, it is responsible for integrating the JaCaMo app and the MQTT broker.
 Its job in this demo is:

+- create a dummy agent representing the MQTT in the MAS, so that agent Bob sees MQTT as an agent (named `dmqtt` in this demo)

 - send an ACL message to Bob whenever something is published at _mqtt/jacamo/bob_.

-- when bob sends a message to Node-RED, it publishes the message's content at _mqtt/jacamo/bob_.
+- when bob sends a message to `dmqtt`, NodeRed receives the message and publishes the message's content at _mqtt/jacamo/me_.

 ## Steps to execute